 Bindings are of moderate quality, not as bad as some of the cheaper series.
 Red debossed plasticized material with gold type and decorations.

-A half title page:
+A half-title page:

-One illustration, in this case different from the one on the jacket, faces the title page.
+One illustration, in this case, different from the one on the jacket, faces the title page.
 No dates are included on the title page.
 There is no copyright page and no dates appear in the book.
 The series name is also not to be found on the book cover or front matter.

 A series catalog is included in the back of the book.
 The catalog lists all titles up to Pemberton’s (#109) – two more titles are listed on the jacket.
-This catalog with the two additional titles are most likely the entire run of the series.
+This catalog with the two additional titles is most likely the entire run of the series.